caltechlibrary/newt/newt-presentation.md

 # The unexpected result

-- Newt like PostgREST and Pandoc do require shared syncronous state
+- Newt like PostgREST and Pandoc **do not require** shared syncronous state
 - Postgres can be deployed in a [HA cluster](High-availability "high available cluster")

 > The Newt stack can scale big